tomruarol/Google_Coral/re_train_cocos.md

     - A couple more things might have to be changed, but those are the fundamental ones.

+4) Define the paths under the *pipeline,py* file and change a couple of things in that script.

-3) Finally, set the variables to train the whole model:
+5) Finally, set the variables to train the whole model:

         NUM_TRAINING_STEPS=50000 && \
         NUM_EVAL_STEPS=2000

-4) Start the training job:
+6) Start the training job:

         # From the /tensorflow/models/research/ directory